EldenSokolaj/WolfOS/README.md

 Although in reality most versions appear to be exactly the same, they are not.

-That being said though I would be more than open to suggestions or contributions, for now mainly towards getting keyboard input
+That being said though I would be more than open to suggestions or contributions, for now mainly towards the GDT and IDT